Moroccan Onions

 SERVE If you like, serve hot, otherwise, let cool to room temperature.
 Serve and savor!

-SERVING IDEAS Moroccan Onions are especially good with grilled meats and one contribution to a meze of middle-eastern dishes like hummus and olive spread.
+SERVING IDEAS Moroccan Onions are especially good with grilled meats and one contribution to a meze of Middle-Eastern dishes like hummus and olive spread.
 It's my go-to side dish for Easy Garlic-Herb Mediterranean Chicken ("Med Chicken") and Afghan Chicken & Rice Casserole (Kabeli Palau).

-ALANNA’s TIPS The inspiring recipe calls for three tablespoons of olive oil but I've dropped it back to just one tablespoon with no problem.
+ALANNA’s TIPS The inspiring recipe calls for three tablespoons of olive oil but I drop it back to just one tablespoon with no problem.
 For fun, the first time I made Moroccan Onions, I sliced up four onion varieties, a yellow onion, a sweet Vidalia onion, a red onion and a white onion.
 They were all excellent, the red onion (surprisingly) just a little bit not as good and the white onion (again, surprisingly) just a little bit better.
 But the red onions do look quite pretty, I’d choose them for aesthetics.
 Overlapping the onion slices makes for a pretty presentation.
 It helps to put a small wedge of onion beneath the first slice to prop it up a little.
 The broiler step might seem superfluous, but it's not.
 That last blast of heat really works to both caramelize the sugars and built up flavor.

 NUTRITION INFORMATION Per Serving (assumes 1 tablespoon oil and 3 slices per serving): 86 Calories; 3g Tot Fat; 1g Sat Fat; 0mg Cholesterol; 4mg Sodium; 14g Carb; 2g Fiber; 8g Sugar; 1g Protein.
-WEIGHT WATCHERS Old Points 2 & PointsPlus 2 & SmartPoints 4 & Freestyle 2 & myWW green 2 & blue 2 & purple 2
+WEIGHT WATCHERS Old Points 2 & PointsPlus 2 & SmartPoints 4 & Freestyle 2 & myWW green 2 & blue 2 & purple 2 & future WW points

 Calling All the Onion Lovers